Massively multiplayer online role-playing game: Disease research

 In World of Warcraft, a temporary design glitch attracted the attention of psychologists and epidemiologists across North America, when the "Corrupted Blood" disease of a monster began to spread unintentionally—and uncontrollably—into the wider game world.
 The Centers for Disease Control intended to use the incident as a research model to chart both the progression of a disease, and the potential human response to large-scale epidemic infection.
-However, due to Blizzard Entertainments failure to keep statistical records of the event, the 2005 Corrupted Blood Outbreak would ultimately fail to produce any results.
+However, due to Blizzard Entertainment's failure to keep statistical records of the event, the 2005 Corrupted Blood Outbreak ultimately failed to produce any results.
 Nevertheless, the CDC has continued to express interest in the use of MMORPGs for disease research.

 Education

-It has been suggested by the Springer University in Germany that MMORPGs encourage and provide opportunities to study and improve in economic theory by providing a controlled environment for the natural development of economic practices between players including professions, trade, and services.
+It has been suggested by Springer University in Germany that MMORPGs encourage and provide opportunities to study and improve in economic theory by providing a controlled environment for the natural development of economic practices between players of including professions, trade, and services.

-Research has shown that for the positive learner, game-based interaction could inhibition was reduced as well as enhances the enjoyment and motivation of second language learning, but appears to be more suitable for learners of intermediate and higher levels of proficiency than language beginners.
+Research has shown that for the positive learner, game-based interaction could reduce inhibition as well as enhance the enjoyment and motivation of second language learning, but appears to be more suitable for learners of intermediate and higher levels of proficiency than language beginners.

 Therapeutic applications

-The Division of Autism and developmental disabilities has published a significant report detailing the value of MMORPGs for the treatment of individuals with Autism Spectrum disorder.
+The Division of Autism and developmental disabilities published a significant report detailing the value of MMORPGs for the treatment of individuals with autism spectrum disorder.
 The report suggests that individuals with autism spectrum disorder could benefit from MMORPGs by being provided a space to freely develop social skills and communication skills without the stress of face-to-face contact.
 This in turn opens new pathways for social therapy for individuals with developmental disabilities.